 These changes are explained in the consultation document that you can download here or at the bottom of this page.
 We believe they will give the PLSA a more modern, forward-looking and effective governance structure, with more stability and strategic oversight, and give the Board the ability to be more responsive to members’ needs.
 They will also help us achieve our aim to create an open PLSA.

 Neither of the changes will happen without the support of our members.
 We want to know what you think and whether there are any other ways we could tackle the challenges with the current structure that we set out in the consultation.

 The consultation closes at 5pm on Friday 5 January 2018.

-You can respond by email to Edward Bogira, Chief of Staff Edward Bogira, if you have any questions.
+You can respond by email to Edward Bogira, Chief of Staff Edward Bogira, or give us your answers via the survey here.